-We are all cogs ……
+We are not just cogs ……

 The power of conversation